xigxog/kubefox/docs/quickstart.md

     hello-world-frontend-bb702a1-5d998f5cb-t9qp6    1/1     Running   0          2s
     ```

-You can see the two components running that you just deployed,
+The pods for two components you deployed were created, `hello-world-backend` and
-`hello-world-backend` and `hello-world-frontend`.
-The `broker`, `httpsrv`, and
+`hello-world-frontend`.
+The `broker`, `httpsrv`, and `nats` pods are part of the
-`nats` pods are part of the KubeFox platform and were started by the operator
+KubeFox platform initiated by the operator during platform creation.
-when you created the platform.

-Normally connections to the KubeFox platform would be made through a public
+Typically, connections to KubeFox apps are made through a public-facing load
-facing load balancer, but setting that up is outside the scope of this
-quickstart.
-Instead you can use Fox to create a local proxy.
-In a new terminal
+balancer.
+For the simplicity of this guide use Fox to create a local proxy
-start this command.
+instead.
+In a new terminal run the following command.

 ```{ .shell .copy }
 fox proxy 8080